 - 1. The Atomic Operation Response Message for the associated Atomic Operation Request Message travels in the opposite direction. - 2.
 An Atomic Operation Response Message MUST consume an Untagged Buffer.
 That is, the Responder RDMAP layer MUST request that the DDP mark the Message as Untagged. - 3.
 An Atomic Operation Response Message MUST reference the Queue Number 3.
 That is, the Responder's RDMAP layer MUST request that the DDP layer set the Queue Number field to 3. - 4.
-The Responder MUST ensure that a sufficient number of Untagged Buffers are available on the RDMA Read Request Queue (Queue with DDP Queue Number 1) to support the maximum number of Atomic Operation Requests negotiated by the ULP. - 5.
-The RDMAP layer MUST Deliver the Atomic Operation Response Message to the ULP. - 6.
-At the Requester, when an invalid Atomic Operation Response Message is delivered to the Remote Peer's RDMAP layer, an error is surfaced. - 7.
-The Responder RDMAP layer MUST pass Atomic Operation Response Messages to the DDP layer, in the order that the Atomic Operation Request Messages were received by the RDMAP layer, at the Responder.
+The Responder MUST ensure that a sufficient number of Untagged Buffers are available on the RDMA Read Request Queue (Queue with DDP Queue Number 1) to support the maximum number of Atomic Operation Requests negotiated by the ULP in addition to the maximum number of RDMA Read Requests negotiated by the ULP. - 5.
+The Requester MUST ensure that a sufficient number of Untagged Buffers are available on the RDMA Atomic Response Queue (Queue with DDP Queue Number 3) to support the maximum number of Atomic Operation Requests negotiated by the ULP. - 6.
+The RDMAP layer MUST Deliver the Atomic Operation Response Message to the ULP. - 7.
+At the Requester, when an invalid Atomic Operation Response Message is delivered to the Remote Peer's RDMAP layer, an error is surfaced. - 8.
+When the Responder receives Atomic Operation Request messages, the Responder RDMAP layer MUST pass Atomic Operation Response Messages to the DDP layer, in the order that the Atomic Operation Request Messages were received by the RDMAP layer, at the Responder.